 The following diagram shows an example with various (fictitious) financial institutions that captures these notions.

 Beyond these general domain concepts, it is important to become familiar with the type of data that can be returned for accounts.
 The diagram below outlines how data returned for a particular account (for any account type or container) is structured into datasets.
 Three types of datasets are aggregated from provider sites.
 The Derived dataset is produced through platform data processing and adds metadata such as transaction categorization or geolocation.
 Each dataset is further comprised of a logical grouping of related primitive or composite data elements, which in turn are collections of data property values or actual documents (PDF files, e.g. monthly statements).
 Although the majority of data properties are aggregated, some of the properties can be obtained through data processing (e.g., transaction category), user input (e.g., real estate value) or system generation (e.g., last refresh timestamp).
+The Yodlee API supports dataset configuration through the /providers, /providerAccounts and /accounts endpoints to allow retrieval of all or a subset of Basic Aggregation Data, Account Profile and Documents datasets.

 Again, it is important to note, that the diagram represents the universe of content that can possibly be returned.
 However, not all data applies to or is available for all accounts.
 For example, E-Bills or Tax information may not be available for a non-interest bearing checking account.
 The set of data that is actually returned is dynamic and depends on its availability and other factors discussed here.